The "moral" or "lesson" of each tale is left to the reader to decide.

 Once a killer smarm invaded an average home in an average neighborhood.

-Once a pit bull refused to go for the throat of every other dog in the world.
+Once a pit bull refused to go for the throat of every other dog around.

 Once a film crew set out to document the march of the pundits.

-Once a pushmi-pullyu was invited to appear on public television.
+Once a pushmi-pullyu appeared as a guest on public television.

 Once the nation's rumor mills came very close to violating EPA guidelines.